-4.1.1.4.6 Implications for Public Power
+4.1.1.4.8 Implications for Public Power

-As non-jurisdictional utilities, Public Power is not directly impacted by this order.
+As non-jurisdictional utilities, public power is not directly impacted by this order.
 The Large Public Power Council in an opinion paper stated "...members are not generally required to perform the tests and make filings with FERC.
 However, they could be asked to provide proprietary information to be used in the preparation of the market power analysis for neighboring jurisdictional utilities.
 They could also be 'dragged into' the mitigation phase where a jurisdictional utility argues that mitigating their market power would place them at a disadvantage relative to neighboring non-jurisdictional utilities (this argument has already been made in a rehearing requests) or that non jurisdictional participation in an RTO is an essential part of the required mitigation."

 Indirectly, Public Power could see some near-term impacts.
 If a number of jurisdictional utilities fail the market screens and are required to sell at cost-based prices, this may dampen wholesale electric prices, notably during peak periods when excess demand would normally drive prices above marginal costs.
-This is especially true for the MISO area, where most jurisdictional utilities are more likely to not pass the screens because they are vertically integrated and because MISO does not yet qualify as a single market RTO.
 This would be positive for net buyers and the market and negative for net sellers.

 The longer-term consequences may be more profound.
 It would difficult for any vertically integrated utility with control area responsibilities to pass both market screens without being a member of an RTO.
 This rehearing order is clearly intended as a strong incentive for jurisdictional utilities to join RTO's expeditiously.
 Non-jurisdictional utilities are probably on the radar screen.
 As more jurisdictional utilities join RTO's, public power will become more isolated.
 RTO's may began to implement reciprocity conditions for sale into the RTO market.
-Eventually, Public Power may have to join an RTO or sell into the wholesale market at cost-based rates.
+Eventually, public power may have to join an RTO or sell into the wholesale market at cost-based rates.